DeepWok/pynqcaht/lab2/lab2.md

 self._libaudio = self._ffi.dlopen(LIB_SEARCH_PATH + "/libaudio.so")
 ```

 which is compiled from the C++ audio drivers using CMake.
 Usually, embedded developers simply interface with the hardware by directly writing C drivers - PYNQ was created to lower the boundary of FPGA development by pre-writing most drivers and wrapping them in C++.
-(However, the creator of this lab has suffered as a result and vows to never use PYNQ again - baremetal is superior)

 Now let's do the hardware programming!

 ### Step 1: Creating the block design

+### Step 2: